barriosjorge/gmt_docs/src/software_development/installation.rst

     module.exports =
         ocs_local_bundle:   {scope: "local",  desc: "GMT iSample and HDK bundle"}

-  Edit **ocs_local_bundle.coffee** to include the isample and HDK modules, or other modules that you are working on
+  Edit **ocs_local_bundle.coffee** to include the ISample and HDK modules, or other modules that you are working on

   .. code-block:: bash